A robust optimization approach for dynamic traffic signal control with emission considerations: Introduction

 \section{Introduction}

-Traffic signals are essential elements in the management of transportation networks.
-Over the past decades, signal control strategies have evolved greatly: from simple fixed-time plans based on historical data and updated infrequently throughout the day to adaptive control systems that update continuously in response to real-time traffic information.
-The performance of a signal control system depends on two primary factors: the optimization procedure employed and the objective of the optimization.
+Traffic signals tend to be the primary focus of urban traffic control and management strategies since they generally serve as the most frequent and restrictive bottlenecks on urban streets.
+Over time, the implementation of traffic signal control has evolved greatly: from simple fixed-time plans based on historical data and updated infrequently throughout the day to adaptive control systems that update continuously in response to real-time traffic information.
+The performance of a particular strategy depends on several factors: the optimization procedure employed to select signal timings, underlying model used to predict the evolution of traffic dynamics and the objective function considered in the optimization procedure.